Walter Rundell Jr.: Professional affiliations

 In 1961, Rendell was a founding member of the Western History Association, being described as "the James Madison of the group, charged with preparing the infant association's constitution and bylaws."
 He was also a member of the American Historical Association, the Cosmos Club, the Organization of American Historians, the Potomac Corral of the Westerners, the Society of American Archivists, and the Southern Historical Association.

-Rundell was president of the Society of American Archivists from 1977-1978.
+Rundell was president of the Society of American Archivists from 1977 to 1978.
 In 1982, three days before his death, he became president of the Western History Association.